 Got money to burn?
 The price range of smart watches seems to have no limit.
 We’ve chosen three of the finest luxury smartwatches.

-Louis Vuitton Tambour Horizon Black ($2560 or £2900 UK)
+Louis Vuitton Tambour Horizon Black

-The sleek Connect mirrors the style of Movados analogue watches.
+The sleek Connect 2.0 mirrors the style of Movados analogue watches.
 This one shows the classic signature Museum Dial with a large metallic dot at 12 o’clock.

 TAG Heuer Connected Modular

-Using Wear OS and benefiting from 25 hours of battery life, it has all the standard features you’d expect and more – but it’s the gold and diamonds that you’re paying for!
+Using Wear OS and benefiting from 25 hours of battery life, it has all the standard features you’d expect and more – so it’s the gold and diamonds that you’re paying for!